 Education: Garden Club of America Wetlands Scholarship

 The Garden Club of America provides an Award in Coastal Wetlands Studies.
-This scholarship originated in 1966 when the Rockefeller Fund was established for the purpose of promoting environmental education.
+The scholarship originated in 1966 when the Rockefeller Fund was established for the purpose of promoting environmental education.
 In 1999, Mrs. Edward Elliman, a member of the Rockefeller family and the Hortulus Garden Club chose to promote wetlands conservation through the support of young scientists in their field work and research.
-It is administered by the Center for Coastal Resources Management, Virginia Institute of Marine Science (VIMS) at the College of William and Mary and open to graduate students pursuing advanced degrees in coastal wetlands science.

 GCA Wetlands Scholarship Award Recipients in 2013